General foreclosure process

 - The nature of the homeowner’s hardship and current income;

-- Whether the loan is insured by the federal government, Federal Housing Administration (FHA), Rural Housing Service (RHS), or Veteran’s Affairs (VA);
+- Whether the loan is insured by the federal government, Federal Housing Administration (FHA), Rural Housing Service (RHS), or Veteran’s Affairs (VA); and

 Working directly with the loan servicer early in the process can be very important to avoiding foreclosure.
 If the homeowner is in default, or is at imminent risk of default, the homeowner should immediately contact the servicer and try to reach a loss mitigation agreement.
 The loss mitigation process can be difficult, but communication, diligence, and persistence are usually helpful in obtaining a loss mitigation agreement.